Design history · 1930s–40s American early modernism

 • Certificate IV in Design (CUA40720) — covers the typography and identity foundations that underpin corporate identity work.

 • Intensive Foundation Course — 11 modules in typography, layout and identity fundamentals.
-The craft Beall used in his rural electrification posters and corporate identity work.
+The craft Beall applied in his REA posters and corporate identity programmes.
 Certificate of completion, not the Cert IV.

 Further reading